OxCom/constraint-validator/docs/Form.md

 # Form
-A form is composed of fields, each can be validated by provided list of constraints.
+A form composed of fields, each can be validated by provided list of constraints.

 ## Options